-- CPAs seeking to sell an accounting practice should avoid revealing too much information upfront to potential buyers, who could leverage that information to poach clients and employees without buying the firm. - CPA firms seeking a buyer should take measures to protect their identity until a nondisclosure agreement is reached

-A business broker or consultant can provide a helpful layer of separation between sellers and potential buyers in accounting firm transactions.
-Sellers should make sure brokers/consultants follow best practices in protecting their identity and assets during the sales process.
-Also, sellers should push for as many potential buyers as feasible to create competition for the firm.

-CPA firms should avoid prematurely announcing a sale to employees or clients.
+- CPAs seeking to sell an accounting practice should avoid revealing too much information upfront to potential buyers, who could leverage that information to poach clients and employees without buying the firm. - CPA firms seeking a buyer should take measures to protect their identity until a nondisclosure agreement is reached - with any and all interested parties.
+Premature revelation of the intention to sell and/or retire could lead to competitors using that information to lure away clients. - A business broker or consultant can provide a helpful layer of separation between sellers and potential buyers in accounting firm transactions.
+Sellers should make sure brokers/consultants follow best practices in protecting their - identity and assets during the sales process.
+Also, sellers should push for as many potential buyers as feasible to create competition for the firm. - CPA firms should avoid prematurely announcing a sale to employees or clients.
 If the deal falls through, the potential exists for embarrassing follow-up communications with employees and clients.